Embattled Loew To Stay On As Germany Coach For Euros - UrduPoint

 Embattled Loew To Stay On As Germany Coach For Euros

-"The presidential committee of the DFB decided unanimously this Monday during a teleconference to continue with coach Joachim Loew on the difficult path of renewal started in March 2019," the DFB said in a statement, following a meeting with Loew and the federation's top officials.
+"In a conference call, the DFB presidential board unanimously agreed to unequivocally back the direction of Germany coach Joachim Loew in his efforts to rebuild the national team, which have been ongoing since March 2019," the DFB said in a statement, following a meeting with Loew and the federation's top officials.

 Loew, 60, has been in charge of the Germany team since taking over from Jurgen Klinsmann following the 2006 World Cup.